• 4,000 firms

 What are operating expenses?

-Operating expenses, also known as OpEx, refer to the regular, ongoing costs a business incurs to function effectively.
+Operating expenses, also known as OpEx, are the regular, ongoing costs a business pays to run well.

-These expenses are necessary to keep the business running and cannot be attributed to the company’s production of goods or services.
+These costs are needed to keep the business going.
+However, they cannot be tied to making goods or services.

 Operating vs. Non-operating expenses

-Non-operating expenses are costs incurred outside the core operational activities.
-Examples include:
+Non-operating expenses are costs from outside core work.
+For example, they include:

 • Interest payments on loans